mobster1425/go-url-shortner/README.md

 How the Redirection Works
 When the URL shortener receives an incoming request, it will look for a match between the requested path and the mappings defined in the YAML and JSON files.
 If a match is found, the server will redirect the user to the corresponding target URL.
 If no match is found, the server will return a "Not Found" response.

-Contributing
-If you would like to contribute to this project, feel free to create pull requests or report issues on the GitHub repository at https://github.com/your-username/go-url-shortener.

 License
 This project is licensed under the MIT License.
 See the LICENSE file for more details.